 Program DescriptionThe applicant will present at least two years of education from an accredited Community College, College, or University indicating specific subject requirements for entrance into the B.S. program.
-The B.S. curriculum is comprised of didactic training and 1200 hours of supervised professional practice experiences in a health service and liberal arts environment to adequately prepare a competent graduate.
-Upon the completion of the senior year, the student is awarded a Bachelor of Science degree and is eligible to write the registration examination of the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
+The B.S. curriculum is comprised of didactic training and 1000 hours of supervised professional practice experiences to adequately prepare a competent graduate.
+Upon the completion of the graduate year, the student is awarded Bachelor and Master of Science degrees and is eligible to write the registration examination of the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.

 Program Length3 years (11 quarters)

 Possible CareersNumerous opportunities are available for the Registered Dietitian Nutritionist.
 Dietitians in Medical Nutrition Therapy (MNT) assess patient’s nutritional needs, develop personalized nutrition treatment programs, and evaluate and report results.
 Dietitians also work in public health clinics, home health agencies, major supermarkets, and food service facilities.
 Some dietitians oversee large-scale food production and service facilities in health care, col-lege and university cafeterias, correctional facilities, and school food service.

 Dietitians work under contract with extended health-care facilities or in their own private practice.
 Others work for wellness programs, sports teams, or other nutrition-related businesses.
 Some dietitians engage in research activities to enhance the profession.
 Increased interest in nutrition has led to opportunities in food manufacturing, advertising, and marketing, among others.

 Application DeadlinesWe accept applications between November 30 and April 30 for classes beginning the following autumn quarter.